-How Clew handles your code
+How Backthread handles your code

 The tone here is deliberately sober.
 The brand is irreverent elsewhere; this is the trust moment.
 Every claim below mirrors what's actually in the implementation.
 If anything reads as overclaim, write to security@backthread.dev and we'll tighten it.